tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/09-Stu_Portfolio_Planner_Part_II/README.md

 ## Hint

 Breathe easy!
 Take this activity one step at a time.
-Remember that this is the culminating activity of the unit.
+Remember that this is the culminating activity of the Pandas lessons.
 Think about the bigger picture in terms of what makes a particular stock portfolio a good investment.

 ---